-(C12.3b) Provide details of the trade associations your organization engages with which are likely to take a position on any policy, law or regulation that may impact the climate.
+(C12.3b) Provide details of the trade associations your organization is a member of, or engages with, which are likely to take a position on any policy, law or regulation that may impact the climate.

-Trade association Other, please specify The American Institute for Packaging and the Environment (AMERIPEN) Is your organization's position on climate change consistent with theirs?
-Consistent
+The American Institute for Packaging and the Environment (AMERIPEN)

+Is your organization's position on climate change policy consistent with theirs?

-Has your organization influenced, or is your organization attempting to influence their position?
+Has your organization attempted to influence their position in the reporting year?